aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ## Prerequisites
 - An AWS Account
 - An IAM user or role with administrative access
-- configured `aws cli` with that IAM user or role credentials
+- configured `aws cli` with that IAM user, role credentials, or temporary credentials
-- An Amazon S3 bucket in your account in the same region where you deploy the solution
+- An Amazon S3 bucket in your account in the same region where you deploy the solution (or you can create one as described below)
-- AWS Network Firewall is [available](https://aws.amazon.com/network-firewall/faqs/) in the US East (N. Virginia), US West (Oregon), Europe (Ireland), and Asia Pacific (Sydney) regions
+- You deployment region is `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2`.
+AWS Network Firewall is [available](https://aws.amazon.com/network-firewall/faqs/) in the US East (N. Virginia), US West (Oregon), Europe (Ireland), and Asia Pacific (Sydney) regions

 ❗ For CloudFormation template deployment you must use the S3 bucket in the **same region** as your deployment region.
-If you need to deploy the solution in multiple regions, you need to create a bucket per region and specify the bucket name in the `make deploy` call as shown below.
+If you need to deploy the solution in multiple regions, you need to create a bucket per region and specify the corresponding bucket name in the `make deploy` call as shown below.

 ❗ The solution will successfully deploy AWS Network Firewall only in `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2` regions because of the Network Firewall availability.
+In all other regions you will get a CloudFormation validation exception.

+❗ If you have already one or more SageMaker domains in the current region deployed, please check your service quota and make sure you can deploy one more SageMaker domain.
+The deployment will fail if you exceed your quota on the SageMaker domains.

 ## CloudFormation stack parameters
 There are no required parameters.
 All parameters have default values.
-You may want to change the `DomainName` or `*CIDR` parameters to avoid naming conflict with existing resources and CIDR allocations.
+You may want to change the `DomainName` or `*CIDR` parameters to avoid naming conflict with the existing resources and CIDR allocations.

 - `ProjectName`: **OPTONAL**.
 Default is `sagemaker-studio-vpc`
 - `DomainName`: **OPTIONAL**: SageMaker domain name.
 Default is `sagemaker-demo-domain-<region>`